Tom Anderson (footballer): Conference loans

 In August 2012, he signed for Conference Premier side Barrow on loan until January 2013, along with fellow Burnley player Joe Jackson.
 He made his first-team debut in a 0–0 draw with AFC Telford United at Holker Street on 11 August.
 He established himself as a first-team regular as the "Bluebirds" struggled towards the bottom end of the table.
 Barrow manager David Bayliss looked into extending his loan deal but Anderson returned to Burnley in January, having made 21 appearances for the club.
 In January 2013 upon his return to Turf Moor, he made first-team bench for the 2–0 away win at Millwall, remaining an unused substitute.

-A month later he joined Conference Premier side Hyde on a one-month loan deal.
+A month later, he joined Conference Premier side Hyde on a one-month loan deal.
 His debut came against Kidderminster Harriers in a 4–0 away defeat on 16 February, when he replaced Josh Brizell as a second-half substitute.
 His first start for the club came three days later in a 1–0 defeat to Mansfield Town at Ewen Fields.
 He returned to Burnley late in February, having only made four appearances for Scott McNiven's "Tigers", after his loan was cut short due to a knee ligament injury he picked up in a 5–1 defeat at Alfreton Town.
 In April 2013, he signed a new one-year contract extension with Burnley despite having not recovered from his knee injury.

-In November 2013, having recovered from his injury, he signed for Conference Premier side FC Halifax Town on loan until January 2014.
-He played in a West Riding County Cup game defeat at Harrogate Town on 4 December, partnering 16-year old Jack Bradle at centre-back, and after the game was praised by manager Neil Aspin.
+In November 2013, after recovering from his injury, he signed up for Conference Premier side FC Halifax Town on loan until January 2014.
+He played in a West Riding County Cup game defeat at Harrogate Town on 4 December, partnering 16-year-old Jack Bradle at centre-back, and after the game was praised by manager Neil Aspin.
 He made his league debut for the club three days later in a 4–3 defeat to Woking at The Shay.
 It proved to be his only league appearance for the "Shaymen" as he struggled to get into the team due to the good form of other players, and he returned to Burnley in January.

 In July 2014, he signed another one-year extension with Burnley following the club's promotion to the Premier League.
 In September 2014, he was sent out on loan again, joining Conference Premier side Lincoln City on a one-month loan deal.
 He went straight into Gary Simpson's first-team, making his debut in a 1–0 defeat at Aldershot Town on 20 September.
 He scored his first senior goal ten days later in a 1–1 draw with Gateshead at Sincil Bank, scoring the opener with a header.
 In October 2014, he returned to Burnley having made six appearances for the "Imps" after a loan extension could not be agreed between the two clubs.